Invarion/invarion-docs/docs/rapid-online/rapidplan-online-workspace/Layers palette.md

 ---
 # Layers palette

 While it is named the Layers Palette in light of its core and original use case, the Layers Palette has now expanded in function to include 3 sub-menus:
-“Print regions” for managing print regions,
-"Layers" for managing layers, and
+**Print Regions** for managing print regions, **Layers** for managing layers, and
-"Basemap" for basemap settings.
+**Basemap** for basemap settings.

 ![layers palette location](./Assets/layers-palette.jpg)